 The early story of a British astronomer's life.

 Sir Fred Hoyle is one of Bingley’s most famous sons who became an astronomer and coined the term ‘Big Bang!’.
 He was born in Gilstead in 1915, the son of a wool worker.
 He spent his childhood exploring the paths, woods and moors of the town, which undoubtedly formed his early interest in Science and Astronomy and led to his ground-breaking research in scientific matters and his many novels.
+In 2010, following the opening of the A650 Bingley bypass, it was decided to rename the stretch between Crossflatts and Cottingley Sir Fred Hoyle Way.

 Three local walks which illustrate the early story of Sir Fred’s life.